ninabarzh/broomstick/content/posts/deaths-environment.md

 ## State complicity and impunity

-State actors — whether through action, or more often inaction — frequently enable violence against defenders.
+State actors, whether through action, or more often inaction, frequently enable violence against defenders.
 In Honduras, the murder of Berta Cáceres in 2016, an activist opposing the Agua Zarca Dam, exposed how corporate projects can operate with military and political backing.
 Similarly, in Mexico, Carmen López Lugo was killed by perpetrators wielding military-grade weapons, showing how state resources can become instruments of terror,